byunghyun23/haechi/README.md

-# SmartContract Security Diagnostic Tool
+# HAECHI: SmartContract Security Diagnostic Tool

 HAECHI automatically checks Smart Contracts for vulnerabilities and bad practices - it gives a detailed explanation of the problem.
 We already use it in our security audits.